samblenny/fruit-jam-portable-midi-synth/README.md

    If anybody feels inspired to dig into what's going on, please do!
 To reproduce the problem, just hook up a USB MIDI keyboard and bang away for a while.
 Within a minute or two you should get some stuck or dropped notes.

-2. Audio on Left Headphone Channel Only

-   I developed this code on a Fruit Jam rev B prototype board, so its I2S pinout is different than on the latest rev D boards.
-On my rev B, I'm only getting audio output on the left channel of my headphone jack.
-After checking all the cabling and software level stuff I could find to check, I still don't know what the problem is.
-So, I'm guessing there may be a hardware issue with my prototype board.
-There's a fair chance that the code is fine and it will produce stereo audio on production boards once they become available from the shop.

 ## Usage